cloudfoundry/stratos/docs/deploy/cloud-foundry/sqlite-persistence.md

    #!/bin/bash
    set -e
    cd /home/vcap/app
+   if timeout 5 bash -c 'echo > /dev/tcp/replica-host/22' 2>/dev/null; then
      if [ ! -f console-database.db ]; then
-     ./litestream restore -config litestream.yml -if-replica-exists \
+       timeout 30 ./litestream restore -config litestream.yml \
-       /home/vcap/app/console-database.db || true
+         -if-replica-exists /home/vcap/app/console-database.db || \
+         echo "restore unavailable (rc=$?) - starting fresh" echo "restore done, size=$(stat -c%s console-database.db 2>/dev/null || echo none)"
      fi
-   exec ./litestream replicate -config litestream.yml -exec ./jetstream
+     exec ./litestream replicate -config litestream.yml -exec ./jetstream fi echo "replica target unreachable - running without replication" exec ./jetstream
    ```

    A fresh container restores the last replicated state before jetstream
    opens the database; `-exec` then keeps replication running for the life of
    the process and exits when jetstream exits.

+   The guards are not decorative.
+Litestream initializes its replicas
+   *before* spawning the `-exec` child, so an unreachable replica target
+   blocks jetstream from ever starting — the reachability preflight falls
+   back to an unreplicated launch instead of a crash-loop, and the `timeout`
+   on the restore bounds the health-check window.
+Log the restored file size:
+   `litestream restore` is silent both when it restores and when
+   `-if-replica-exists` makes it a no-op (both exit 0), and the two are
+   otherwise indistinguishable from the platform log stream.

 Notes:

 - The container needs network egress to the replica target.
 Cloud Foundry
   application security groups typically exclude private ranges, so a scoped
-  ASG (single destination host and port) may be required.
+  ASG (single destination host and port) may be required — and the
+  infrastructure between the cells and the target (per-VM firewalls,
+  inter-subnet routing) has to pass the traffic too.
+Verify with a TCP probe
+  from inside the app container, not from the target's side.
 - Litestream switches the database to WAL journal mode.
 Jetstream's pure-Go
-  SQLite driver supports WAL databases, but Litestream and jetstream then
+  SQLite driver interoperates with Litestream's WAL handling (the pairing is
+  exercised by the pattern above), coordinating through SQLite's
-  coordinate through SQLite's cross-process locking — validate the pairing in
+  cross-process locking — still validate the combination in a non-production
-  a non-production environment before relying on it.
+  environment before relying on it.
 - Replica credentials (SSH key or object-store keys) travel inside the
   application package; scope them to the replica target only.